 Finally, there are greater considerations with mobile internet usage than purely your website design.
 It can be worthwhile considering your overall digital marketing strategy.
 For instance, your social media’s visual content may need to be optimised for mobile devices.
 Many pics that look great on a desktop can get radically cropped on a Twitter feed or simply the text can be too small to read on a mobile device.

-For a free no obligation review of your website, including mobile compatibility and usability, then don’t hesitate to contact Birmingham SEO services consultancy Ready Steady Go SEO.
+For a free no-obligation review of your website, including mobile compatibility and usability, then don’t hesitate to contact Cheltenham SEO services consultancy Ready Steady Go SEO.

 I've been involved in marketing for over 20 years and digital marketing over the last 6 years.
 My goal is to see clients thrive from using both ethically based affordable SEO services and effective digital marketing best practices.

 Cost-effective results-driven SEO services from an SEO consultant who takes the time to understand your business and consults with you at every step of the SEO journey.
 Judge Ready Steady Go SEO on the results I deliver and since you're under no obligation (or contract) to use me, use me as and when you see fit.